Who is behind this?

 All company policies are licensed under CC BY-SA 4.0.
 You can edit and use as you wish for anything other than commercial use.

 You can say what you want.
 They are open source and you can use as you see fit.
 But, we don't recommend that.
 We are not saying adopt these policies and be HIPAA compliant.
-We open sourced these policies to help modern healthcare companies.
+We open sourced these policies to help modern healthcare companies get a head start.
 They are the starting point that we wish we had at Datica.
 We've implemented technical controls and organizational procedures specifically based on these policies (ex: we say we log certain events in our policies, so we log those events using our logging stack).
-We encourage you to customize the policies to meet your needs and hope that makes HIPAA easier for you.
+We encourage you to customize the policies to meet your needs.

 As a company who handles PHI, it's critical you adopt and maintain your own HIPAA policies.
 To make use of our policies, we recommend the following steps.